 Garmin®, the Garmin logo, BlueChart®, g2 Vision®, GPSMAP®, FUSION®, Ultrascroll®, and VIRB® are trademarks of Garmin Ltd. or its subsidiaries, registered in the USA and other countries.
-FantomTM, FUSION-LinkTM, Garmin HelmTM, Garmin LakeVüTM, Garmin NautixTM, Garmin QuickdrawTM, GCVTM, GMRTM, GRIDTM, GXMTM, HomePortTM, MotionScopeTM, PanoptixTM, quatix®, Shadow DriveTM, and SmartModeTM are trademarks of Garmin Ltd. or its subsidiaries.
+FantonTM, FUSION-LinkTM, Garmin HelmTM, Garmin LakeVioTM, Garmin NautixTM, Garmin NautixTM, Garmin NautixTM, Garmin Ltd. or its subsidiaries.
 These trademarks may not be used without the express permission of Garmin.

-AndroidTM is a trademark of GoogleTM Inc. CZoneTM is a trademark of Power Products, LLC.
-FLIR® is a registered trademark of FLIR Systems, Inc. The SDHC logo is a trademark of SD-3C, LLC.
+iPod® is a trademark of Apple Inc., registered in the U.S. and other countries.
+AndroidTM is a trademark of GoogleTM lnc.
+CZoneTM is a trademark of Power Products, LLC.
+FLIR® is a registered trademark of FLIR Systems, Inc. NMEA®, NMEA 2000®, and the NMEA 2000 logo are registered trademarks of the National Marine Electronics Association. microSD® and the microSD logo are trademarks of SD-3C, LLC.
 SiriusXM® is a registered trademark of SiriusXM Radio Inc. Wi-Fi® is a registered mark of Wi-Fi Alliance Corporation.
 Windows® is a registered trademark of Microsoft Corporation in the United States and other countries.
 All other trademarks and copyrights are the property of their respective owners.